 Be empowered to choose the foods that will satisfy your needs AND make you feel good.

-If you’re feeling lonely or needing social interaction, you might be craving certain foods to fill that void.
-Ask yourself every single day (in fact throughout the day) how you’re feeling.
+If you’re feeling lonely or needing social interaction, you might crave certain foods to fill that void.
+Ask yourself every single day (in fact, throughout the day) how you’re feeling.
 Need to connect with a friend or someone in your family?
 Allow yourself the time and space to prioritize that connection.

 Some foods are addictive.

-The common response to cravings is to practice “self – control”.
-That might work for a while but when you can’t control it anymore you might give in, go totally overboard, and binge.
-A few bites of cake or even a few pieces of cake over the course of a month (or honestly even a week) is a much better approach then staying away from it completely then eating a whole cake in one sitting.
+The common response to cravings is to practice “self-control.”
+That might work for a while but when you can’t control it anymore, you might give in, go totally overboard, and binge.
+A few bites of cake or even a few pieces of cake over the course of a month (or honestly, even a week) is a much better approach than staying away from it completely, then eating a whole cake in one sitting.

 You can eat the foods you desire and reach your personal best dancers’ body.
 Food fear is what’s holding you back.
 Allow yourself to get to a peaceful place with food by slowly letting yourself enjoy the foods you fear.
 The less stress you put on your food choices, the better you’ll be at following your body’s cues.